rebcabin/colliding-pucks/README.md

   intentional shortcuts.
 I documented them meticulously with "TODO," but certainly missed some.

-* Cancellation is not implemented at all (I'm working on it).
+* Cancellation is not correctly implemented (I'm working on it).

 * Puck-puck collisions have at least one bug: the big green puck eventually leaks and disappears from the simulation.
 The likely cause is lack of